Saturday, November 9, 2024

 Look.
 What I’m looking for is just a way personally to survive the next four hellish years — because who knows if even that rule will still apply? — and maybe not hate my country.
 They don’t.
 I doubt very much that they have any but the very vaguest notion of what this country is or was or was meant to be, but the point is that none of that matters to them.
 Get it?
 What matters is supposedly “biological men” in girls sports and unisex bathrooms and none of that actually matters to them either.
 It is really so much simpler than you can imagine.
 Of that I am finally convinced.
 Yes, it is a coalition of religious primitives, fascists, capitalists, racists, misogynists, and generic goons who control that party, but there will never be enough of them to win any national office.
 For that they need the people I’m determined to be like myself hereafter.
 Why not?
 Why not join the new majority?

 No, I can no more say what they are than I can say who.
 That’s rather the point.
 They aren’t the enemy.
 We know the enemy.
 One can smell the enemy, see them everywhere.
-They will come looking eventually for us.
+Eventually they will come looking for us.
 I don’t want to switch sides.
 I simply want to stop worrying about what’s going to happen now.
 That’s it.
 Hasn’t been doing me a bit of good anyway, bad actually for my heart.
 All I want is to learn to not look beyond the end of my nose except when I’m at the till.
 I can still be perfectly nice to strangers, have friends of a kind, go out or stay in just as I like.
 It seems one can have a family, like children, own pets.
 None of that seems to require even a thought beyond the immediate need, no sympathy beyond the people noted on a short form tax statement.

 Defining anything by the negative is always a bad business.
 Yes, but what ARE you?!
 But what choice do we really have?
 They aren’t anyone in particular are they?
 The last time this happened I remember reading all sorts of statistical analysis and population studies and all that.
 This time I’ve read about disaffected X and indifferent Y and the loss of traditional coalition members Z. Not helpful.
 Women voted for the man (!) again.
 More men probably but doesn’t matter now anyway does it?
 How does that help?
 Who is that meant to help?